the-isf-academy/making-with-code/content/cs9/unit00/projects/_index.md

 - I can develop my project iteratively over time
     - I can track the development of my project by successfully committing to Github at least once per class work session
     - I can track my current progress and next steps by writing specific commit messages
-    - I can test my code in small chunks
+    - I can work on my project in small chunks
 - I can write code with readability in mind
     - I can write readable code that another CS student could understand
     - I can use descriptive names for modules, functions, and variables